helia95/Multi_Source_Domain_Adaptation/README.md

+#### Final project of Deep Learning for Computer Vision course

 # Multi-Source Domain Adaptation

-# Usage:
-To start with this project, please get the dataset first.

 ### Dataset
 For users that have wget, simply use the following command.